jacob-shuman/readl8r/README.md

 ### :lock: Authentication

-You can **optionally** protect your reading list with a password by setting the `PASSWORD` and `AUTH_SECRET` env variables in your compose config.
+You can **optionally** protect your reading list with a password by setting the `PASSWORD` and `AUTH_SECRET` environment variables in your docker compose config.

 This will protect all routes excluding feed routes (`/rss`, `/atom`, etc).

 I'm still looking into how rss aggregators generally handle auth for feeds and only want to add auth when it doesn't prevent aggregators from accessing reading lists.

 ## Stucture of an article